tbrunetti/container_recipes/README.md

 <br/>

 Containers can run the software that is containerize by calling the container and executable you want to use.
-For example, if you wanted to **run fastqc from the software container on files that live on your local computer (not withiin the container)**, using the `fastqc_v_0.12.1` container build, you can do the following (in this case it will pull up the help page):
+For example, if you wanted to **run fastqc from the software container on files that live on your local computer (not within the container)**, using the `fastqc_v_0.12.1` container build, you can do the following (in this case it will pull up the help page):
 > [!IMPORTANT]
 > The command below will only work if you have either (a) already built the container from a dockerfile first using the build command above, or (b) downloaded the pre-built/pre-compiled container using the pull command above.